connorgalvin512/connorgalvin512.github.io/README.md

-# Works & Projects - Connor Galvin
+# Projects - Connor Galvin

-This page contains the code, datasets, and analysis of several projects that I have worked on for school and in my own free time.
+This page contains the code and analysis of several projects that I have worked on for school and in my own time.

 ## Thesis - Designing a stability metric for assessing the robustness of anomaly rankings